mebobby2/haskell-projects/README.md

 3. ```>>``` combines two computations such that the second one doesn't use the return value of the first
 4. ```fail``` allows special behaviour of the monad when some part of its computation fails.

-In summary, a monad is an abstraction that allows us to write imperative code that can fail and return a result.
+In summary, a monad is an abstraction that allows us to write imperative (or sequential) that manipulates state, and can either fail or return a result.

 ## do notation
 Haskell gives special syntax for monads: the so-called do notation.